chef/chef-workstation/www/content/workstation/upgrade_labs.md

       --profile new-server --chef-license accept \
       -r cookbook::recipe,another_cookbook::recipe \
       -N node-01 -y --sudo \
+      --bootstrap-version 16 \
       user@somehost.example
 ```

+Bootstraping nodes in this way upgrades the the installed Chef Infra Client to version 16.
+Congratulations!

 Optionally, delete your node record from the old server using: